Asian shares rise on back of Wall Street rally

 AP Business Writer

-Shares rose Monday in Asia after last week’s strong close on Wall Street snapped a three-week losing streak.
+Shares climbed Monday in Asia after last week’s strong close on Wall Street snapped a three-week losing streak.

 Many regional markets were closed for holidays, while Tokyo and Sydney advanced.
 Oil prices declined.